RRC-ACE-Outreach/TechCamp/TechCamp - Web App/1 Web Programming Demo.md

 </html>
 ```

-### HTML
+#### HTML
-At the root of every single webpage you’ve ever seen is HTML.
+All webpages use HTML.
 It’s the language of the web.
-HTML is made up of tags, which describe the data contained within them.
+But what is HTML?
+HTML is made up of <tags>, which describe the data contained within them.

 *A quick note:*
-*We are building this website using a PHP stack, the default file suffix is .php.
-Please know that a .html suffix would have worked for this part.
-Although the suffix is .php, we will be using only HTML within this php file.*
+*We are building this website using a PHP stack, that means that if we wanted to, we could use the PHP language in this file.

+This file has a default file suffix of .php.
+In other words, the file ends with the characters: ".php"

+An ".html" suffix file would have worked for this part of the demo, because we are only using basic HTML tags for now!*

-Let's look at the file: index.php
+Let's discuss the code snippet we pasted in: index.php

 Point out the first `<h1>`.
 Change the content, save, and refresh the browser.